EmilHvitfeldt/ISLR-tidymodels-labs/docs/07-moving-beyond-linearity.md

   add_recipe(rec_poly)
 ```

-this polynomial logistic regression model workflow can now be fit and predicted with as usual
+This polynomial logistic regression model workflow can now be fit and predicted with as usual.

 ```r